AspieSoft/fancy-page-loader/readme.md

     // note: the animation may still be running for the page when this is called
     // you can safely use a 'setTimeout(function(){}, 530);' inside this event listener to ensure the animation is done running

-    // e.detail.page is your new page element that is being loaded page = e.detail.page;

     // e.detail.attr is the value of `fetch-loader` that is being used
     // note: this method will run once for every element that uses the `fetch-loader` attribute let attr = e.detail.attr;

+    if(attr === 'content'){
+      // e.detail.page is your new page element that is being loaded page = e.detail.page;

       // e.detail.old is the original page you are coming from let oldPage = e.detail.old;
+    }
   });

 ```